Cenotaph (EP)

-Cenotaph is an EP by Bolt Thrower.
+Cenotaph is an EP by British death metal band Bolt Thrower.
 Tracks 1 and 2 were recorded at Slaughterhouse studios in September 1990, track 3 was recorded at Slaugherhouse studios in July 1989.
 All three were produced by Colin Richardson and Bolt Thrower.
 Track 4 was recorded live at Kilburn National on 16 November 1989.
 It is a rough audience recording, "[...] that we feel captures the atmosphere of the Grindcrusher Tour".
 It was released on Earache: Mosh 33 in 1990 and has been deleted.